mindfulness-at-the-computer/git-info/git-glossary.md

 There is another dcoument that describes a mental model of git that when understood can help one master git concepts at a deeper level.

+## clone
+A clone of a [github](#github) repository is a local copy of a repository residing on [github](#github). git maintains a set of symbolc refernces to URL's for remote repositories.
+After the clone operation is complete, git sutomatically creates a symbolic reference called `origin` to the remote URL from which the repository was cloned.
+The git command `git remote -v` lists the remote symbolic referneces that git know about along with the URL associated with each remote symbol.

 ## commit
 As a noun: A single point in history of a repository.
 The entire history of a project is represented as a set of interrelated commits.
 Each commit is uniquely identified by a 40-character hexadecimal string which is created using